csound-flossmanual/csound-floss/book/03-d-function-tables.md

 03 D. FUNCTION TABLES
 =====================

-*<small>Note: This chapter was written before arrays had been introduced into Csound.
+*Note: This chapter was written before arrays had been introduced into Csound.
 Now the usage of arrays is in some situations preferable to using function tables.
-Have a look in chapter 03E to see how you can use arrays.</small>*<br>
+Have a look in chapter [03 E](03-e-arrays.md) to see how you can use arrays.*<br>

 A function table is essentially the same as what other audio programming languages might call a buffer, a table, a list or an array.
 It is a